23technologies/gardener-extension-shoot-flux/hack/api-reference/api.md

 <h3 id="flux.extensions.gardener.cloud/v1alpha1.FluxConfig">FluxConfig
 </h3>
 <p>
-<p>FluxConfig specifies how to bootstrap Flux on the shoot cluster.</p>
+<p>FluxConfig specifies how to bootstrap Flux on the shoot cluster.
+When both &ldquo;Source&rdquo; and &ldquo;Kustomization&rdquo; are provided they are also installed in the shoot.
+Otherwise, only Flux itself is installed with no Objects to reconcile.</p>
 </p>
 <table>
 <thead>